Common area at Covey Lofts with television, large table and orange chairs

 Municipal Spending on Housing & Homelessness

 The influx of federal funding for COVID recovery efforts enabled the Municipality for the first time to make major investments in housing and homelessness.
 Additionally, the alcohol tax implemented in 2021 provided a new source of funds for homelessness prevention and response.
 The Municipality has utilized these funds to make grants to nonprofit partners to purchase and renovate 15 facilities with over 600 new units of housing, keep over 18,000 individuals housed during the pandemic through rental and mortgage assistance, and invest in programs to prevent homelessness and provide supportive housing for our neighbors.
-The Assembly's Legislative Services Office compiled the Assembly's appropriations on housing and homlessness from 2016 to 2023 so you can see for yourself how the money was directed.
+The Assembly's Legislative Services Office maintains a spreadsheet of the Assembly's appropriations on housing and homlessness dating back to 2016 so you can see for yourself how the money was directed.
 TLDR?
-View the fact sheet with the highlights.
+View the fact sheet with the highlights through 2023.

 Join the Conversation